Are you a woman who experiences bladder control problems but are reluctant to talk to your doctor about this embarrassing problem?

 Treatment options within physiotherapy include pelvic floor exercises (known as “Kegels”).
 Most women have been told to do Kegels exercises to help with incontinence, but many do them incorrectly.
-Your physiotherapist can teach you to do Kegels exercises correctly, and can also employ a biofeedback unit to determine if the correct muscles are being used.
+Your physiotherapist can teach you to do Kegels exercises correctly.
+And, can also employ a biofeedback unit to determine if the correct muscles are being used.
 In cases of extreme weakness, your physiotherapist can also employ electrical muscle stimulation to stimulate the pelvic floor muscles.

-A diligently carried out pelvic floor exercise program can provide positive results in approximately eight out of ten women suffering from stress incontinence.
+A diligently carried out pelvic floor exercise program can provide positive results.
+Making an impact in approximately eight out of ten women suffering from stress incontinence.
 In addition, there are certain daily habits that everyone can follow to contribute to good bladder control and pelvic floor health.
 Drink plenty of fluids – water, apple, grape or cranberry juice.
 Cut back on caffeine (coffee, tea, cola) and alcohol since these drinks increase urine production.
 Avoid going to the bathroom “just in case”, and try to increase the amount of time between bathroom visits.
 A normal bladder only needs to be emptied 5-7 times/day.
 Try to avoid constipation since frequent straining places increased pressure on the pelvic floor and bladder.

 Urinary incontinence will not get better by itself.
 Talk to your doctor, and then consult a physiotherapist trained in pelvic floor rehabilitation and get back in control.